 Head Start's commitment to wellness embraces a comprehensive vision of health for children, families, and staff.
-The objective of Child Health and Development Services is to ensure that, through collaboration among families, staff, and health professionals, all child health and developmental concerns are identified, and children and families are linked to an ongoing source of continuous, accessible care to meet their basic health needs.
+The objective of our program is to ensure that, through collaboration among families, staff, and health professionals, all child health and developmental concerns are identified, and children and families are linked to an ongoing source of continuous, accessible care to meet their basic health needs.

-The objective of Education and Early Childhood Development is to provide all children with a safe, nurturing, engaging, enjoyable, and secure learning environment, in order to help them gain the awareness, skills, and confidence necessary to succeed in their present environment, and to deal with later responsibilities in school and in life.
+The objective of education and early childhood development is to provide all children with a safe, nurturing, engaging, enjoyable, and secure learning environment, in order to help them gain the awareness, skills, and confidence necessary to succeed in their present environment, and to deal with later responsibilities in school and in life.
 Each child is treated as an individual in an inclusive community that values, respects, and responds to diversity.
 The varied experiences provided by the program support the continuum of children's growth and development, which includes the physical, social, emotional, and cognitive development of each child.

-Family and Community Partnerships
+Family and Community Engagement

 Head Start offers parents opportunities and support for growth, so that they can identify their own strengths, needs and interests, and find their own solutions.
 The objective of Family Partnerships is to support parents as they identify and meet their own goals, nurture the development of their children in the context of their family and culture, and advocate for communities that are supportive of children and families of all cultures.
 The building of trusting, collaborative relationships between parents and staff allows them to share with and to learn from one another.
+Our program follows Head Start's Parent, Family and Community Engagement Framework as a model of meeting the needs of our families.